jmservera/airsonic-advanced/install/k8s/README.md

     * The Azure CLI
     * Docker
     * A Container Registry (ACR)
-    * Java (17) and Maven installed in a machine to build the application.
+    * Java 17 and Maven installed in a machine to build the application (or you can run everything with docker, no need to install anything else)
 * MySQL database:
     * A MySQL Flexible Server.
     * A Managed Identity, needed for setting up AAD authentication, with the following Graph permissions: User.Read.All, GroupMember.Read.All, Application.Read.All.
 Assigning these permissions is a bit tough because there's no way to add them from the UI and you need some arcane PowerShell commands to do it properly.
 The good news is that we have a script that will do it for you.